Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Charge and spin accumulations

 where $\alpha=INJ,DET$.
 Note that assuming $\tau_{\sigma}^\alpha=0$ reduces to the case studied in the previous section, without any spin accumulation in the leads.
 Moreover, even when the two leads are perfect spin sinks, and thus $\mu_{s}^{INJ,DET}=0$, there is a contribution from the detector to $\mu_s$; however, this can be neglected when $V_{DET}\ll V$, as it is usually the case.

-It worth mentioning that the spin accumulation in the leads can affect the charge imbalance, as opposed to the accumulation in the superconductor.
+It is worth mentioning that the spin accumulation in the leads can affect the charge imbalance in the superconductor.
 To see that, let us write explicitly the quasiparticle charge current in the presence of spin accumulation in the leads:

-which, as stated, leads to an dependence of the charge imbalance on the spin accumulation in the normal lead.However, the detailed study of such dependence is beyond the scope of this paper.
+which, as stated, leads to a dependence of the charge imbalance on the spin accumulation in the normal lead.
+However, the detailed study of such dependence is beyond the scope of this paper.

 In what follows, unless otherwise stated, the injector is a normal metal, and the detector is a ferromagnet with a variable polarization (which can be zero).